pluser/yacoinado/README.rst

 .. code-block:: bash

    $ git clone https://github.com/pluser/yacoinado.git --depth 1
+   $ cd yacoinado.git
    $ pip install -r requirements.txt
-   $ pip install PySixel # to display QRcode in your terminal
+   $ pip install PySixel # to display QRcode in your terminal (optional)

 Done.

 How to use
 ++++++++++
 First of all, you need to set your secret key as environment variable.
-Secret key will be found in your genuin coinado.io script file which you have downloaded before.
+The secret key will be found in your genuine coinado.io script file which you have downloaded before.

 .. code-block:: bash